Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 Some are documented Casa Batllo facts, and some are just legendary stories.

-For example, Did you know the fact that there are virtually no straight lines in the entire design of Casa Batllo?
+For example, did you know that there are virtually no straight lines in the entire design of Casa Batllo?

 Casa Batllo is named after its second owner